thomasoen/Dumpster-Rental/readme.md

 # README

 TThis is another project made in the rails system.
-I am creating a site for a[Dumpster Rental ](https://www.dumpsterforrentdayton.com/) in the local area.
+I am creating a site for a [Dumpster Rental ](https://www.dumpsterforrentdayton.com/) in the local area.
 I am hoping this will be a successful program that will help my client

 I have vast experience dealing with my clients in the Dayton area and across the Miami valley